 Trading on mobile devices is also supported at 24option.
-Traders can access their accounts on mobile website optimised for smartphones and tablets, making it possible to check the markets and make trades without the need for a computer.
+Traders can access their accounts on mobile websites optimised for smartphones and tablets, making it possible to check the markets and make trades without a computer.

 The 24option withdrawal policy only allows withdrawals to be credited to your original funding source, so you have to use the same account and method for withdrawals as you do for deposits.
 This only applies up to the amount of your original deposit.
 Any extra money you might have made trading has to be withdrawn by wire transfer.